Endoscopic Retrograde Cholangiopancreatography (ERCP)

 Your doctor will go over specific details as you prepare for ERCP.
 Generally, you should not eat or drink after midnight or for the eight hours before your procedure.

-Your doctor will tell you what medications you should avoid that could interfere with the ERCP.
+Your doctor will tell you to avoid medications that could interfere with the ERCP.

 Make sure your provider is aware of any of the following: